Aiwa: Name and logo history

+Original Aiwa company (1951-2002)

 The company was founded on June 20, 1951, as AIKO Denki Sangyo Co., Ltd., manufacturing microphones, and changed its name to Aiwa Co., Ltd. (アイワ株式会社), on March 10, 1959.
-Mitsuo Ikejiri served as president until 1969.
+The founder Mitsuo Ikejiri served as president until 1969 when Sony purchased a majority share in Aiwa.
+By 1982, the electronics giant had a 54.6% stake in the company, effectively giving it a majority control.
+Aiwa was listed on the Tokyo Stock Exchange from October 1961 until September 2002.

-The company was a leading manufacturer of audio products, including headphone stereos, minicomponent stereo systems, portable stereo systems, minidisc players, CD and cassette players, and car stereo systems throughout the 1970s, 1980s, and 1990s.
-Nearly 86 percent of company revenues were derived from such audio products.
-12 percent came from products such as televisions and VCRs, and the remaining two percent from computer peripherals and other life products.
+The company was a leading manufacturer of audio products, including headphone stereos, mini-component stereo systems, portable stereo systems, minidisc players, CD and cassette players, and car stereo systems throughout the 1970s, 1980s, and 1990s.
+Despite not having the brand recognition of Sony, Aiwa products were popular due to their more affordable cost, while still providing good quality.

+Aiwa created the first Japanese cassette tape recorder in 1964.
 Aiwa marketed Japan's first boombox, the TPR-101, in 1968, as well as the first cassette deck, TP-1009.
-In 1980, Aiwa created the world's first personal stereo recorder, TP-S30.
+In 1980, Aiwa created the world's first personal stereo recorder, TP-S30 (marketed as CassetteBoy in Japan).
 Despite Sony being the major shareholder, healthy competition between the two brands was believed to be profitable.
+It had also released the first cassette deck with Dolby C in its home country.
 In 1990, Aiwa created the HP-J7 earbuds, designed to be vertically inserted into the ear.
 In 1993, the first CD+G-compatible portable CD player, the XP-80G, was made.

+Aiwa home audio products incorporating BBE signal-processing technology were launched in about 1989, after the company signed a licensing deal with BBE Sound.
+Also around this time, some Aiwa products were briefly being sold in Japan under the Excelia and Strasser sub-brands.

+With growing competition throughout the late 1990s from cheaper Asian manufacturers, and shrinking demand for its products, the company slid towards bankruptcy.
+In March 2001, the company's president, Masayoshi Morimoto, announced a major restructuring, including the halving of its workforce, following a second consecutive loss–making year.
+It also announced the closure of all but one of its manufacturing plants, including all in its home country.

+Other products

 Apart from audio products, Aiwa also has been present in other industries.
 The company also made and sold video products such as VCRs, color televisions, DVD players, and digital satellite television tuners.
 Aiwa was also involved in the production of computer peripheral devices, such as modems, terminal adapters, and speakers, and what the company termed "life amenity products," such as air cleaners and humidifiers.
 In 1995, it released a PHS mobile phone, called the PT-H50, which was made for the DDI Pocket network in Japan.
 That same year, an electric toothbrush, the HA-C10, was released.